Vegetable Storage Guide

 — Shelf Life: Roots: 5 weeks; greens: 5 days

-Best in fridge, but OK in basement.
-Separate greens – must be
+Root is best in fridge, but OK in basement.
+Remove (and keep!) greens – they are delicious but must be refrigerated.
+Wash greens just before cooking.

 Broccoli